A Tutorial Introduction to Gleam -- Part 2

 don’t have the luxury of mutable state.

-Instead, I’m going to do a variation on that rather intimidating set
+Instead, I’m going to do a variation on that rather intimidating set function

 we looked at earlier: We split the list into three pieces, namely the elements

-(there can’t be any multiples in this part, so
+at indices lower than current (there can’t be any multiples in this part, so

 we know it ain’t gonna change), the current element, which will remain True